Kinetics and Rate Laws

 - Rate of reaction: The rate of a reaction is the change in concentration of a reactant or product per unit time.

-- Order of reaction: The order of a reaction is the exponent of the concentration of each reactant in the rate law.
+- Order of reaction: The order of a reaction is the sum of the exponents of the concentration terms in the experimentally determined rate law.
+It describes how the rate changes with reactant concentration.

-- Rate constant: The rate constant is a proportionality constant that relates the rate of a reaction to the concentrations of the reactants.
+- Rate constant (k): The rate constant is a proportionality constant that relates the rate of a reaction to the concentrations of the reactants.
+It is temperature-dependent.

-- Activation energy: The activation energy is the minimum amount of energy that must be supplied to a reaction in order for it to occur.
+- Activation energy (Ea): The activation energy is the minimum amount of energy that must be supplied to reactants in order for a reaction to occur.
+It represents the energy barrier that must be overcome.

 Equipment and Techniques